1. Home

 Standardizing Public Health Data

-• Develops educational programs on how to collect and report disaggregated data in a culturally and linguistically appropriate manner
+• Awards grants for data collection and reporting improvement includes education on the importance of data collection to combat disparities and development of programs to collect and report disaggregated data in a culturally and linguistically appropriate manner.

-• Establishes grants for minority-serving institutions to analyze racial and ethnic data on disparities in health care with the intent to monitor and report progress on reducing disparities
+• Establishes grants for minority-serving institutions to analyze racial and ethnic data on disparities in health care

-• Creates the Commission on Ensuring Data for Health Equity to provide guidance that improves the collection, analysis, and use of demographic data in responding to public health emergencies.
+• Creates the Commission on Ensuring Data for Health Equity to provide guidance that improves the collection, analysis, and use of demographic data in responding to public health emergencies

 Workforce Diversity

-• Launches a national task force on workforce diversity.
+• Launches a national task force on workforce diversity

-• Includes grant funding to expand research on the link between the diversity of the health workforce and the quality of health care.
+• Includes grant funding to expand research on the link between the diversity of the health workforce and the quality of health care